SAP-samples/teched2023-IN160/exercises/ex0/README.md

 “Edge Integration Cell” is the new hybrid integration runtime, offered as an optional extension to SAP Integration Suite, enabling customers to run their API-led integration scenarios within customer-managed private landscapes.

 Key Highlights:
-- Flexible deployment option in customer´s kubernetes environments e.g. Azure AKS, AWS EKS and SuSE Rancher
+- Flexible deployment option in customer´s kubernetes environments e.g. Azure AKS, Amazon EKS and SUSE Rancher
 - Supports use cases of data compliance and governance by processing data locally
 - Route business events from SAP applications to  event brokers
 - Configure and manage multiple Edge Integration Cells with an SAP Integration Suite cloud tenant